AsaCooperStickland/situational-awareness-evals/README.md

 ## OpenAI API

+0. Make sure your environment includes a correct `OPENAI_API_KEY`.
+You can define it in the `.env` file in the project root.
 1. Schedule sweeps using `sitaevals/scripts/openai_sweep.py`
 2. Track your finetuning run(s) with `sitaevals/scripts/listruns.py`.
 3. [Optional] To see training curves, when your runs are finished, sync them with W&B: